Minestom/minestom.net/docs/world/generation.md

 ## Heightmaps with JNoise

-This example shows a simply approach to building heightmaps using JNoise, this can be expanded to other noise implementations as well.
+This example shows a simple approach to building heightmaps using JNoise, this can be expanded to other noise implementations as well.

 ```java
 // Noise used for the height